 - 23. The negotiations will operate on the basis of consensus.
-If it appears to the Chairman, after a reasonable period of discussion, that there is no unanimity, he may follow one or more of the courses of action set out below: - a. consult with the participants, with a view to putting forward a solution that he believes will secure agreement; and/or, - invite the participants to set up a broadly representative working group, including nominees of both Governments (or of the British Government alone in the case of Strand One issues); and/or, - c. seek the agreement of the participants to refer the matter to an agreed specified period.
-(21) - 24.
-It will also be open to the participants, acting solely by agreement and only at their instigation, and subject to the provisions set out in paragraph 34 below, to refer the matter to the forum for consideration, requesting a report.
-(22) - 25.
-If, after the participants have considered any further proposals arising from one or more of the courses of action set out above, there is no unanimity on a particular point, the Chairman may propose that negotiations proceed on the basis of sufficient consensus, as defined in paragraph 27.
-(23) - 26.
-Sufficient consensus may apply to all decisions taken in Plenary, Strand One, Strand Two and the Business Committee, and in any committee or sub-committee of the aforementioned.
+If it appears to the Chairman, after a reasonable period of discussion, that there is no unanimity, he may follow one or more of the courses of action set out below: - a. consult with the participants, with a view to putting forward a solution that he believes will secure agreement; and/or, - b. invite the participants to set up a broadly representative working group, including nominees of both Governments (or of the British Government alone in the case of Strand One issues); and/or, - c. obtain the agreement of the participants to refer the matter to an agreed group of experts for advice, requesting a report within an agreed specified period.

+- 24. It will also be open to the participants, acting solely by agreement and only at their instigation, and subject to the provisions set out in paragraph 34 below, to refer the matter to the forum for consideration, requesting a report. - 25.
+If, after the participants have considered any further proposals arising from one or more of the courses of action set out above, there is no unanimity on a particular proposition, the Chairman may propose that negotiations proceed on the basis that the proposition has been approved by sufficient consensus, as defined in paragraph 27.

+[26].
+Sufficient consensus may apply to all decisions taken in [Plenary], Strand One, Strand Two and the Business Committee, and in any committee or sub-committee of the aforementioned.
 (25)

-- 27. A proposition [may] would be deemed to have sufficient consensus when supported by participating political parties which, taken together, shall have obtained a [elear] majority of the valid votes cast in the elections held on 30 May 1996 and which between them represent a [elear] majority of both the unionist and nationalist communities in Northern Ireland respectively [and which also constitute a majority of the participating political parties].
-With the exception of Strand One, both Governments must endorse the particular proposition for it to be deemed to have sufficient consensus.
-(26) - 28.
-Where it does not prove possible to achieve either unanimity or sufficient consensus, the Chairman will work, [in consultation with] the participants, to remove obstacles to the reaching of agreement, or, with the agreement of the participants, may decide to move on to the next item on the agenda.
-(24)
+- A proposition would be deemed to have sufficient consensus when supported by participating political parties which, taken together, shall have obtained a majority of the valid votes cast in the elections held on 30 May 1996 and which between them represent a majority of both the unionist and nationalist communities in Northern Ireland respectively and which also constitute a majority of the participating political parties.
+With the exception of Strand One, both Governments must endorse the particular proposition for it to be deemed to have sufficient consensus. - (N.B.
+The U.K.U.P. subsequently raised a question as to whether a higher standard than a majority should be required for final action on a comprehensive agreement). - 28.
+Where it does not prove possible to achieve either unanimity or sufficient consensus, the Chairman will work, in consultation with the participants, to remove obstacles to the reaching of agreement, or, with the agreement of the participants, may decide to move on to the next item on the agenda.